 The ideal option is to hire the services of a test automation service provider and install servers capable of handling the automated tests effectively.

-9. Practice to Get it Right the First Time
+9. Practice to get it Right the First Time

 In any delivery project even with watertight requirements, mistakes are inevitable.
-Getting it right first time in software testing essentially means that all such potential errors should be eliminated.
+Getting it right the first time in software testing essentially means that all such potential errors should be eliminated.

-Irrespective of the size or type of your business, it is absolutely necessary to let the products you develop undergo a rigorous quality assurance process as it will help your product stand firm in the face of competition.
+Irrespective of the size or type of your business, it is necessary to let the products you develop undergo a rigorous quality assurance process as it will help your product stand firm in the face of competition.

 The best quality assurance testing practices you adopt should inculcate different processes in general and risk management processes in particular.
 The key focus here should be to improve the overall quality of the software/product with continuous monitoring during and after the software release.

+Relying on the services of a professional QA testing agency like Hurix can help your business.
 While performing quality assurance testing, the aim of the QA engineer or tester should be to comply with all the fundamental principles and industry practices along with keeping the end-user’s perspective in mind.